 Worthing Borough Council's licensing committee is discussing the application for Pillow Talk, which used to be called Secret Desires,

 As an unlicensed sex shop Pillow Talk can sell underwear, adult toys, magazines and 18 certificate DVDs and videos.
 It is also permitted to allow under-18s on the premises.

 campaigns and launched a Facebook group against allowing the shop to sell restricted R18 films .
-These campaigners have fought off three previous licence bids and this time have sent 69 letters of
+These campaigners have fought off three previous licence bids and this time have sent 69 letters of objection.

 shop within the community.
 A Facebook group set up in favour of the sex shop has more than four times the members of the say no group.